pbrandt1/flight-dynamics-tutorials/GMAT_Simulation_of_Project_Echo.md

 BeginMissionSequence

-% After BeginMissionSequence you can do math, though you can't in-line them ONE_DAY = 24 * 60 * 60
+% After BeginMissionSequence you can do math, though you cannot in-line them ONE_DAY = 24 * 60 * 60
 T = 0